The Geometry of Adversarial Training in Binary Classification: Reformulations of Adversarial Training

 In our context, we will show that the adversarial problem \labelcref{eq:baseline_adv} can be interpreted analogously, with the modification that we use a weighted volume and a weighted and nonlocal perimeter, see \cref{rem:geometric_problem} below.
 Let us therefore first introduce the set function $\PrePer_\eps(\cdot;\mu) : \B(\domain) \to [0,+\infty]$ for $\eps>0$ which we refer to as nonlocal pre-perimeter and which is defined as

 Here the dependency on the data distribution $\mu$ is captured by the presence of the conditional distributions $\rho_i$ and the class probabilities $w_i$ for $i\in\{0,1\}$.
-Here the tilde serves as a reminder that we are using supremum and infimum as opposed to their $\nu$-essential forms. \begin{remark} After some algebra one sees that the pre-perimeter admits the equivalent expression
+Here the tilde serves as a reminder that we are using supremum and infimum as opposed to their $\nu$-essential forms.
+To see that $\PrePer_\eps(A;\mu)$ has units of a perimeter we rewrite it as follows